silogen/docs/docs/quick-start-guides/airman-quick-start.md

 ### Onboard users
 !!!
 Note
-    Two platform admin users have already been created for your organization as part of the installation process.
-These are named: devuser@domain, silogen-admin

     SiloGen provides multiple options for onboarding users into the platform.
-For small-scale trial deployments you can use 'email invite' or 'manual workaround', but for more large scale deployments we recommend using single sign-on (SSO).
+For small-scale trial deployments you can invite users through email or add them manually, but for large scale deployments we recommend using single sign-on (SSO).

 #### Invite users through email

-Follow the instructions in ["User management"](../core/docs/airman/users/manage-users.md) to invite and manage more users in SiloGen.
+Follow the instructions in ["Inviting users and configuring SMTP in Keycloak"](../core/docs/keycloak/smtp-configuration.md) to invite users through email.

 #### Onboard users through single sign-on (SSO)
 Follow the instructions in ["Adding an identity provider to enable single sign-on"](../core/docs/keycloak/sso.md) to onboard users through SSO.

-#### Manual workaround
-For small scale trial customers who don't have SMTP server or SSO we provide a manual workaround solution.
-Creating a new user requires two logins with two passwords and two systems:
-- Login to keycloak (kc.domain) with silogen-admin
-  - change realm to airm
-  - add the user
-  - check 'email verified'
-  - click organizations
-  - find the airm organization
-  - add the organization
-- Login as a platform admin user to airm itself (airm.domain)
-  - click projects
-  - add the user
+#### Invite users manually
+In case your organization does not have SSO or SMTP server set up you can add users manually.

+Follow the instructions in ["Manually managing and activating users in Airman"](../core/docs/keycloak/manual-user-managment.md) to add users manually.

-### Change the default user passwords
+### Change the default admin user passwords

-It is recommended to change the initial users' passwords that were created as part of the installation process.
+It is recommended to change the initial admin users' passwords that were created as part of the installation process.
 To change the passwords you need to change the Kubernetes secrets.

 ### Optional: Create new projects (for advanced users)